 Phytoremediation has emerged as a pioneering and promising technology that capitalizes on the intrinsic capacity of plants to remediate various pollutants within diverse environmental contexts, encompassing soil, sediment, groundwater, surface water, and even the atmosphere.
-This approach has garnered attention due to its cost-effectiveness as an alternative solution for the remediation of contaminated environments.
-Phytoremediation can be categorized into five distinct processes, each contingent on specific removal mechanisms: phytoextraction, phytodegradation, phytotransformation, phytovolatilization, and rhizoremediation (Yan et al., 2020).
+This approach has garnered attention due to its cost-effectiveness as an alternative for remediation of solution the contaminated environments.
+Phytoremediation can be categorized into five distinct processes, each removal mechanisms: phytoextraction, contingent on specific phytodegradation, phytotransformation, phytovolatilization, and rhizoremediation (Yan et al., 2020).